Josefinekihlstrom/LauraDay/TESTING.md

 ### Bugs found during development of the site
 1. Categories not showing the specific products within a category.
 This bug was solved by just simply making the category names into lowercase in the admin panel.

 2. Remove link not working on the shoppong bag page.
 According to the terminal, a slash was missing in the javascript function url for the remove function.
 Solved it by adding a slash at the end of the url.

 3. When adding > 1 qty of a product to the shopping bag, the subtotal would show the price of only 1 in qty.

 4. When changing the form on the login page to crispy form all inner content covered the entire width of the page.
 I decided to not use the crispy form on the allauth pages, not make bug any bigger.
 Solved by putting the form inside a column with the width of halv of the page.

 5. Webhook 404 error.
 Webhook key was not exported correctly to my github variables.
 Solved by setting the variable and restarting the workspace.

-6. Circle image on index page not showing after adding it to S3.
-Not solved
+6. Circle images on index and blog pages not showing at all after adding it to S3.
+The images was already circle shaped when I added them to the project and therefor in png format.
+However, it seemed like png format was not supported by S3 so therefor I Solved it by simply adding the images in square shape to the project folder and S3 folder and added css styling to make them circle.

 7. Pagination not working correctly.
 Added an if statement for next and previous button.
 But the buttons would only link to the ceramics pages, no matter which category you where on.
 I solved it by adding the if statement within the href="".

-8. When on the products page, the number of products shown only display the products that are shown on the current page instead of the total of the products if the product page has more pages.
-Not fixed.
+8. When on the products page, the number of products shown only display the products that are shown on the current page instead of the total amount of the products within the category.
+This bug remains unsolved due to lack of time fixing it.

 9. If the category field is left out empty when a superuser is adding a product to the site, the product will only be visible on the 'All Product' page.
 This can cause confusion for those who visit the website and are looking for a specific product that should be included in the belonging category.
 In this case,